There’s a story I’d like to tell you. Part of a story. Basically the latest chapter of one. Mine.

 So here’s mine.

-In January 2015 I packed up my surfboard, my backpack, danced in the living room and took off to my favorite place: The ocean.
+In January 2015 I packed up my surfboard, my backpack and took off to my favorite place: The ocean.
 More specific: Sri Lanka.
-The teardrop shaped jewel in the Indian Ocean.

 What I didn’t know was that this would be the end of life as I knew it.

-3 weeks later, it was valentine’s day, we crashed.
-Our motorbike thundered down the side of a small bridge, leaving me unconscious and my friend utterly devastatingly injured.
+Three weeks later, valentine’s day, we crashed.
+Our motorbike thundered down the side of a small bridge, leaving me unconscious and my friend utterly and devastatingly injured.
 I woke up with the high pitched sound of the broken bike and my friend uttering noises of immense pain under her breath.

-It took us 12 hours and 3 different hospitals to get her from the mountains of Sri Lanka to a private hospital in Colombo.
+It took us twelve hours and three different hospitals to get her from the mountains of Sri Lanka to a private hospital in Colombo.

 As much as you might be interested in hearing more about my friend’s story, this is not my information to share.
 Thus I can’t continue here.
 All I can say is this: She will be fine!
 And she is by far one of the strongest people I know and I can’t wait to surf with her again.
 Because we will!
 I admire her for how she handled the incredibly difficult situation she was in, and the pain she had to endure.
 I will never stop re-living the moment when we had to separate hands to be taken off to two different intensive care units.